Misconduct by federal jail guards led to Jeffrey Epstein's suicide, Justice Department watchdog says

 Few of the cameras in the area where Epstein was housed were making recordings of the images they captured due to a mechanical failure July 29.
 The prison had contracted for a camera system upgrade three years before his death, but it had not been completed, in part due to serious staffing shortages.

 Meanwhile, Epstein was alone the night of his death, even though the prison's psychology department had informed 70 employees that he needed to be with a cellmate after his previous suicide attempt in July.
 His cellmate was nevertheless transferred Aug.
-9, with no plan in place to replace him.
+9, with no action taken to replace him.
+He was also allowed an unmonitored personal phone call the night before he was found dead, a violation of BOP policy.

 Horowitz's report highlighted some of the many problems plaguing the Bureau of Prisons, many of which have been exposed by The Associated Press.
 The agency, the Justice Department's largest with more than 30,000 employees, 158,000 inmates and an annual budget of about $8 billion, is plagued by severe staffing shortages, staff sexual abuse and criminal conduct, among other issues.